-14.2.6 Replacing the Oxygen sensor
+14.2.6 Replacing of the sensors

-In order to replace the O_2 sensor proceed as follows:
+In order to replace a sensor proceed as follows (example referred to the sensor installed in position S2):

-- Check the current position of the Oxygen sensor: Through the menu "Instrument configuration=> Diagnostic=> Sensors" check the current position of the Oxygen sensor: S4. - 2.
-Locate in the instrument the exact position where the Oxygen sensor is installed:
+- Check the current position of the sensor to be replaced: Through the menu "Instrument configuration=> Diagnostic=> Sensors" check the current position of the: S2. - 2.
+Locate in the instrument the exact position where the sensor to be replaced is installed:

-3. Once the position of the Oxygen sensor is located, pull upward the sensor (example referred to the sensor in position S4).
+3. Once the position of the sensor to be replaced is located, pull upward the sensor.